mberrouk/Inception/README.md

 # Inception:
-    This project aems to tasd
+    ## Summary:
+        - This project is a System Administration related exercise.